-1. The spoken language
+1. The culture

-3. The literature
+3. The castles

 Ireland has been influenced largely by Gaelic culture, which has a rich history of tradition, including the epic St. Patrick’s Day Festival.
 The cherished mythical bearded fairy, the leprechaun, is also rooted in Gaelic folklore.
 Legend has it that if the prank-playing sprite is captured, it would grant 3 wishes in exchange for his release.

-8. The green
+6. The green

 Park-loving interns will love Dublin for its many beautiful outdoor spaces.
 In fact, compared to all of Europe’s capital cities, Dublin has the most green space per square mile.
 To spend a warm afternoon, interns will enjoy places like Iveagh Gardens, St Stephen’s Green and Phoenix Park.
 And you won’t have a hard time breathing easy – the city of Dublin plants some 5,000 trees each year.

-Apply today to boost your career with an international internship in Dublin.
+Apply today to boost your career with an international internship in Dublin!